BorisLaporte/ansible_aws_docker_swarm_tutorial/README.md

 ```

-Clean what we have created
+Clean it.
+You wouldn't want to forget you have 3 servers running somewhere on AWS.

 ```bash